DNS Manager Overview

 - Click Add a domain zone to create a new domain zone.

-- Use the links to the far right of the domain zone link to edit DNS records within a zone, to delete a zone, check a zone, or view a zone’s file.
+- Use the links to the far right of the domain zone link to edit DNS records within a zone, to check or delete a zone, or to view a zone’s file.

-Before you can add any DNS records, you must create a domain zone — a container for DNS records associated with a single domain name.
+Before you can add any DNS records, you must create a domain zone.
+Think of a domain zone as a container for DNS records associated with a single domain name.

 Add a Domain Zone

-If you’re new to Linode, or if have just purchased a new domain name, the first step is to add a new domain zone in the DNS Manager.
-This creates a container for the DNS records for your domain name.
+If you’re new to Linode, or if you’ve just purchased a new domain name, the first step is to add a new domain zone in the DNS Manager.
 If you don’t know what records to add, the DNS Manager can insert some basic records when you create the new domain zone.

-From the DNS Manager tab, select the Add a domain zone link.
+From the DNS Manager tab, select Add a domain zone:

-- Enter the domain name in the Domain field.
+Enter your domain name in the Domain field.
 An example is shown above.